GSA/open-gsa-redesign/_apidocs/sam-getList-Contracts-api.md

 **To access unrevealed contract data:**
 * Available only to users assigned to DoD.
-* Users must have a Federal System Account and the respective API Key in SAM.gov.
+* Users must have a Federal Individual (Personal) account or a Federal System Account and the respective API Key in SAM.gov.
 * Users can make GET calls using any Browser or a Restful API client such as Postman.

 ### Individual (Personal) Accounts